Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Only for Oracle RDS types.
 - [x] No.

-### in order to optimize performance for a compute cluster that requires low inter-node latency, which of the following feature should you use?
+### In order to optimize performance for a compute cluster that requires low inter-node latency, which of the following feature should you use?

 - [ ] Multiple Availability Zones.
 - [ ] AWS Direct Connect.